Lichtso/curve_cad/README.md

 Blender only allows for uniform subdivision.
 This operator enables you to select multiple segments and split them at custom parameters simultaneously.

+### Array
+Blenders array modifier only works on the resulting mesh not on the curves themselves.
+This operator enables you to select splines in edit mode to duplicate, shift and connect them.

 ### Circle
 Add a bezier circle which completes the selected segment into a full circle.